 ‘WELL-IN’ AT THE WEIGHTS

-The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb five years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
-Every Grand National winner between 1984 and 2004 had carried no more than 11st but, with four consecutive winners between 2009 and 2012 carrying a minimum of 11st, the tide had not just started to turn, it had seemingly fully turned.
+The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb nine years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
+Every Grand National winner between 1984-2004 had carried no more than 11st but, with four consecutive winners between 2009-2012 carrying a minimum of 11st, the tide had not just started to turn, it had seemingly fully turned.
 The more compressed nature of the handicap appeared to suggest that this once-critical trends factor had seemingly run its course but then the 2013 and 2014 runnings were totally dominated by lower-weighted horses which coincided with the timing of the safety modifications.

 At a glance summary

 - Finished in the first four in a National of another description

 - Officially 5lb+ well in since the weights were released

 - Ran over hurdles earlier in the season

 - Contested the Cross Country Chase at the Cheltenham Festival

 - Owned by Trevor Hemmings, Gigginstown or J P McManus

 - Failed to win over at least three miles